Marco Rosso

 • Does Erasmus really change us?
 (Or just our Spotify playlists?)

-When I’m not trying to make sense of chaos (spoiler: chaos wins), I work as a Teaching Assistant for courses like: Introduction to Behavioral Economics, Game Theory, Political Economy, and Microeconomics.
+When I’m not trying to make sense of chaos (spoiler: chaos wins), I am the Teaching Assistant for the following courses: Introduction to Behavioral Economics, Game Theory, Political Economy, and Microeconomics.
 Basically, I try to explain complex concepts using unlikely metaphors and fake confidence.

 And finally, to give meaning to this whole circus: I organize the DSE Afterwork Drinks.
 A monthly event where we talk about academia, life, broken dreams, and calls for proposals about to expire—though with a drink in hand, which changes everything.